marsfoundation/spark-app/README.md

 * ESM builds are problematic because the import paths have to have explicit "js" file extensions.
 Do not use bundling like tsup as a workaround but rather manually add `.js` extensions to files (there is a linter to enforce this).
 * Use multiple entry points to packages using package.json `exports` field.
+  * `typesVersions` is useful to make package more generic.
+[Read more](https://github.com/sveltejs/kit/issues/9007#issuecomment-1426900538)

 ---